jlevy/og-equity-compensation/README.md

 If you leave just before a year is up, you get nothing, but if you leave after 3 years, you get 75%.

-🄳 In some cases, vesting may be triggered by specific events, outside of the vesting schedule, according to contractual terms called **accelerated vesting (or acceleration)**.
+🄳 In some cases, vesting may be triggered by specific events outside of the vesting schedule, according to contractual terms called **accelerated vesting (or acceleration)**.
 Two kinds of accelerated vesting that are commonly negotiated are if the company is sold or undergoes a merger (**single trigger**) or if it’s sold and the person is fired (**double